hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/index.md

 #### IRCT Components Overview
 ![IRCT Overview](./IRCT Component Overview.png)

 The IRCT consists of four components; Communication Layer (IRCT-CL), API (IRCT-API), Extensions (IRCT-EXT), and Resource Interfaces (IRCT-RI).
-Each component performs a specific task so that a query, or any other action can be accomplished.
+Each component performs a specific task so that a query, or any other action can be successfully accomplished.

+The IRCT Communication Layer (IRCT-CL) provides a secure resource agnostic REpresentative State Transfer (RESTful) service.
+Users build queries by making a series of calls to the RESTful service that can span multiple datasets and resources.
+These queries, and other actions are passed onto the IRCT-API.
+The IRCT Application Programming Interface (IRCT-API) is the core of the IRCT project.
+It manages the queries for data, and processing across the different resources.
+Beyond just this it ensures that all the actions that are attempted by the end user are valid, manages the available resources, and provides some basic security.
+The IRCT Extension (IRCT-EXT) provides a way of adding additional functionality to an IRCT instance.
+Administrators can add any number of additional features without having to make code changes, or recompiling the IRCT.
+The IRCT Resource Interface (IRCT-RI) provides a way of connecting the IRCT application to different resources for querying, and running processes.
+Some examples of resources are i2b2, i2b2/tranSMART, SciDB, and the ExAC browser.

 ## Quick Start
 #### Your First Query